lee81116/NYCU_Image_and_Video_Generations_2025_fall_Lab3-Distillation/README.md

 1. **Explain** SDS, VSD, and SDI — both the *concept* and your *implementation (code)*.
 2. **Compare** visual and CLIP results.
 3. **Intuitively analyze** why SDI and VSD perform better than SDS (**without heavy math**).
-4. **Discuss** the influence of hyperparameters.
+4. **Discuss** the influence of hyperparameters — **pick your own ablations** and justify them.
-   - You may Include any factors you think are worth ablation (e.g., guidance scale, steps, learning rate, LoRA rank, eta, inversion steps, update interval).
+   - Examples (not exhaustive): guidance scale, steps, learning rate, LoRA rank, eta, inversion steps, update interval.

 ---